3 Forsyth Street

 After the death of Samuel Stephens on January 23, 1949, Mrs. Stephens and their adopted son, Ronald James, ran the shoe store until Ronald's death.
 (1938- 1968.)

 Prior to Ronald's death, a new addition was added to the shoe store.
 The new structure extended almost to the main sidewalk.
-The new part of the store was officially opened to the public on April 23, 1964.
-The new addition is now the waiting room for Doctor Arun Dosaj.
+The new part of the store was officially opened to the public by Reeve Wm Shannon, on April 23, 1964, celebrating the stores 30th anniversary.

 Ronald was a past president of the Chamber of Commerce, and was survived by his mother, and sister, Marjorie Harrigan of Kingston, and a son, Christopher of Toronto.